Academic Writing – July 4-5, 2017

 Career workshop: How to write a persuasive job application – how to convince it in the job interview (June 19-20, 2017)

 Scientists make a lot of mistakes as soon as they start to apply outside science.
-This workshop will help you to write a convincing application and to be successful in the job interview.
+This workshop helped scientists to write a convincing application and to be successful in the job interview.

 Continue reading “Career workshop: How to write a persuasive job application – how to convince it in the job interview (June 19-20, 2017)”